tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 A prominent example for permission block chain platforms is Hyperledger Fabric (HLF).
 While being redesigned for a v1.0 release, the formats goal was to achieve extensibility.
 HLF v1.0 allows for multiple of its modules to be exchanged, *viz* membership service, consensus mechanism.
 Being permission, this consensus mechanism is mainly responsible for receiving the transaction request from the clients and establishing a total execution order.
 So far, these pluggable consensus modules include a centralized, single orderer for testing purposes and a crash-tolerant ordering service based on Apache Kafka. [[9]]

-### <a name="h-Tendermint"> </a>Tendermint
+### Tendermint

 Tendermint Core is a BFT Proof-of-Stake protocol which is composed of two protocols in one: a consensus algorithm and a peer-to-peer networking protocol.
-Jae Kwon and Ethan Buchman, inspired by the design goal behind [Raft](#h-Raft), specified Tendermint as an easy to understand, developer-friendly algorithm while doing algorithmically complex systems engineering. [[34]]
+Jae Kwon and Ethan Buchman, inspired by the design goal behind [Raft](#raft), specified Tendermint as an easy to understand, developer-friendly algorithm while doing algorithmically complex systems engineering. [[34]]

 Tendermint is modeled as a deterministic protocol, live under partial synchrony, which achieves throughput within the bounds of the latency of the network and individual processes themselves.